Bomb Factory (album)

 Bomb Factory is the self-titled second EP by punk rock band Bomb Factory.
 It was released in November 1999 on Monstar Records/Hell Hornet Records, and contains seven songs.
-Tracks 1 and 7 were featured on the video game Dead or Alive 2.
+Tracks 1 and 7 were featured on the video game Dead or Alive 2 while track 2 was used in a promotional ad for the game.
 An English version of track 5 was made for the updated game DOA2: Hardcore.